devopsaustralia/devopsdownunder.org/programme.markdown

 <div id="WadeMillican"></div>
-Downtime, Stateful Systems, and using Clouds to stop rain on your parade
+Downtime, stateful systems, and using clouds to stop rain on your parade
 ---------
 **Wade Millican** - Ninefold